langurmonkey/gaiasky-web/content/news/2025/gaiasky_3.6.9.md

 ## Build System
 - Add `--sun-misc-unsafe-memory-access=allow` to launch VM options to prevent logging unsafe operation access in LWJGL3.
+- Disable OptFlowCam export option for keyframes in Flatpak in order to avoid Python dependencies.

 ## Documentation
 - Add new APIv2 package-level documentation.